lzivadinovic/ondrejov_internship_2019/README.md

 ## Wed 24 Jul 2019 04:35:32 PM CEST

 Quick memo: DONT FORGET TO FIX HEADER ON IMAGES ONCE YOU RUN ENHANCE!
 When running enhance, your images are upscaled by factor of 2, so crval1/2 and crpix1/2 changes acordingly

+## Wed 24 Jul 2019 05:55:17 PM CEST

+Created function for limb darkening using http://articles.adsabs.harvard.edu/pdf/1977SoPh...51...25P (see limb_darkening.html/ipynb) for more details;

+I cant figure out coordinate system mapping of SHARP CEA.
+Im having problem calculating distance from sun center in r_sun using CRVAL, near limb and center images have very similar values for this keyword.
+Not sure what is happening, but i found out that someone wrote conversion http://hmi.stanford.edu/hminuggets/?p=1428 (look at [S1] reference).
+I thought that it should be crpix = center pixel coordinate in pixels, crval = centar pixel coordinate in some coordinate system (Carrington in this case, but comparing near limb and center images shows different results).
+Need to read conversion to figure out what is happening.
+Also, http://jsoc.stanford.edu/doc/keywords/JSOC_Keywords_for_metadata.pdf crunit2 (y axis) for CEA should be sin latitude (or something like that) but in our data is degrees.
+IDK.